rbolt13/covid19/README.md

 * tables
    + update dates
    + add overviews
    + create a function that works for formatting all the tables
+         + minimize lines of code used
+         + only need to change date in one spot
 * graphs
 * maps
 * shiny